 NYC Construction Site Injury Lawyers Represent Victims of Welding Accidents

 Welding is among the most dangerous trades in an already-dangerous construction industry and is very heavily regulated.
 However, the regulation does not guarantee that workers and other people passing by the construction zone will be safe.
 Accidents happen with distressing frequency, leaving employees and others seriously injured.
-Given the pace of construction projects, it is not surprising that welding accidents are far too frequent.
+Given the pace of construction projects in Manhattan and elsewhere in NY’s five boroughs, it is not surprising that welding accidents occur far too frequently.

-Contact Proner & Proner for a Free Consultation After a Welding Accident
+Contact Proner & Proner for a Free Consultation After a New York City Welding Accident

-If you were injured in a welding accident, it is important to find out about your legal options.
-In addition to obtaining workers compensation, you may be eligible for compensation from third parties such as another employer or employee on the job.
-To learn more, please contact the experienced attorneys at Proner & Proner for a free consultation.
+If you were injured in a welding accident in NYC, Queens, the Bronx, Brooklyn, or anywhere else in New York, it is important to find out about your legal options.
+In addition to obtaining workers’ compensation, you may be eligible for compensation from third parties such as another employer or employee on the job.
+To learn more, please contact the experienced construction accident attorneys at Proner & Proner for a free consultation.
 Discuss your case with experienced injury lawyer Mitchell Proner by calling our office or by filling out our online contact form to schedule your appointment.

-Unfortunately, contractors employing welders may not comply with OSHA and state regulations designed to protect anyone using or close to welding equipment.
+Unfortunately, contractors employing welders may not comply with OSHA and state regulations designed to protect anyone using welding equipment or standing close to welding equipment.
 They may believe that following the regulations hinders the work and costs more, cutting into profits.
-This attitude is not limited to the construction industry.
+This attitude is not limited to the construction industry in New York.
 Shipyards and oil rigs use welders both above and below the water, adding another layer of danger for the workers.

 What Causes Injuries to Welders and Others?

 People can be injured while working as welders by: